VR-API-Integration/personnel-file-api-documentation/docs/pages/guides/domain-apis/iam_api_intro.md

 topnav: topnav
 ---

-The purpose of this API is to allow the integration between HR Core Beaufort and external Identity & Access management systems, enabling important capabilities like the exchange of HR data, or performing searches on relevant information for the domain, like personal & contract details.
-Organisation will use this information to automate  critical processes like creating accounts for new employees or to block/change the access for employees to application or even buildings when they are changing jobs.
+The purpose of this API is to allow the integration between HR Core Beaufort and external Identity & Access Management systems, enabling important capabilities like the exchange of HR data, or performing searches on relevant information for the domain, like personal & contract details.
+Organisations will use this information to automate critical processes like creating accounts for new employees or to block/change the access for employees to application or even buildings when they are changing jobs.
-The Identity & Access Management domain is important and helps organisation to protect their companies secrets and processes against unauthorised persons.
+The Identity & Access Management domain provides vital information because it helps organisations to protect their companies secrets and processes against unauthorised persons.

 ## Processes
 The following processes can be supported with the domain API: